A Characterization of Multioutput Learnability: Batch Multioutput Learnability

 \textbf{Part 2: Necessity}.
 Fix $p > 1$.
-We now prove that $\Fcal$ being learnable w.r.t.\ $\ell_p$ implies $\Fcal$ is learnable w.r.t.\ $\ell_1$ is virtually identical to the proof of sufficiency provided above, so we only sketch the argument here.
-Our proof strategy follows a similar route through realizable learnability of the discretized class $\Fcal^{\alpha}$ and the use of Lemma \ref{realizable_agnostic_equiv}, so we only sketch the argument here.
+We now prove that $\Fcal$ being learnable with respect to $\ell_p$ implies $\Fcal$ is learnable with respect to $\ell_1$.
+The proof is identical to the proof of sufficiency, so we only provide a sketch of the argument here.
+Our proof strategy follows a similar route through realizable learnability of the discretized class $\Fcal^{\alpha}$ and then the use of Lemma \ref{realizable_agnostic_equiv}.